CURENT/andes/docs/source/tutorial.rst

 ********
 Tutorial
 ********
-This chapter describes the mose common usages.
-ANDES can be used as a command-line tool or as a library.
+ANDES can be used as a command-line tool or a library.
 The command-line interface (CLI) comes handy to run studies.
 As a library, it can be used interactively in the IPython shell or the Jupyter Notebook.
+This chapter describes the most common usages.

-Please use the following shortcuts if you are looking for particular topics.
+Please see the cheatsheet if you are looking for quick help.

 .. _sec-command: